eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Among the areas identified for further discussion are:

-- Relying Party registration.

-Other topics that will be developed include:

 - transaction logs maintained by the Wallet Unit,
 - scenarios involving a natural person representing another natural person,
 - Wallet-to-Wallet interactions,